 - The student must complete the Externship Program Seminar Course;

-- The student must participate in a mid-term conference with the Assistant Dean for Experiential Learning and complete the required program evaluations; and
+- The student must participate in a mid-term conference with the Associate Dean for Career Services & Professional Development and complete the required program evaluations; and

 - The student must maintain a time log and submit weekly timesheets via 12Twenty that must be verified by the supervising attorney.